fabricioepa/lab-hexagon-java/README.md

  This is one of the reasons the pattern has often been applied to microservices architecture, because it works nice for multiple system integrations and also for small/medium sized application domains.

- If the application domain starts to grow, may be it is the time to think about design a new hexagon to it.
+ If the application domain starts to grow up, may be it is the time to think about design a new hexagon to it.

  Feel free to bring up your ideas  ;)